juano2310/SuperCANBus/README.md

 ## Migration from arduino-CAN

 This library is fully backward compatible with arduino-CAN.
-To use the MQTT features:
+To use the pub/sub features:

 1. Replace `#include <CAN.h>` with `#include <SUPER_CAN.h>`
-2. Add MQTT broker or client code
+2. Add pub/sub broker or client code
 3. All existing CAN code continues to work unchanged

 ## License